If you are a student in the College of Business, please read the following information as it pertains to you.

 Our goal is to link our students with business professionals.
 We hope that you will learn something from your mentor about how to successfully navigate the job search process.
 Additionally, you may be exposed to UMW alumni with jobs in organizations that might or might not have been familiar to you.
 The alumni are valued for their experiences and feel a sense of satisfaction in assisting the next generation of UMW students’ transition to successful alumni.

-Feel free to contact Andrea Cordray, Student Support and Outreach Coordinator in the College of Business, at email@example.com, with any questions.
+Feel free to contact Kelsey Whitacre, Outreach Coordinator and Career Coach in the College of Business, at email@example.com with any questions.

 Student applications are currently being accepted on a rolling basis.